 Haussmann-Opéra- Saint-Lazare: the historic shopping district

 The Haussmann-Opéra-Saint-Lazare quarter has always been the centre of Paris shopping.
 The opening of the Galeries Lafayette here in 1912 was the first step, followed by Printemps and later by an extensive and eclectic selection of shops such as Passage du Havre, including unusual places like the Drouot auction house.
 With everything from chain stores and trendy brands to food shops, the Citadium concept store and the jewellers on Place Vendôme, you are sure to find anything you are looking for.

 Marais: trendy fashion brands

 The historic Marais district (Rue des Archives, Place des Vosges, Rue des Rosiers, Rue des Francs-Bourgeois) is a creative hub and a showcase for trendy and bohemian lifestyle choices.
 The edgiest and most sought-after brands all have shops here.
-Discerning customers can browse fashion (Infinity by Sammy Voigt, Bensimon, Muji, Cos, Maje, Sandro etc.), perfume and skincare (Jo Malone, Guerlain etc.), art galleries, bakeries and upscale food shops (such as Pierre Hermé and Pâtisserie Michalak) and concept stores (Merci, Bonton).
+Discerning customers can browse fashion (.Kate Lee, Infinity by Sammy Voigt, Bensimon, Muji, Cos, Maje, Sandro etc.), perfume and skincare (Jo Malone, Guerlain etc.), art galleries, bakeries and upscale food shops (such as Pierre Hermé and Pâtisserie Michalak) and concept stores (Merci, Bonton).

 Martyrs–Pigalle: the bourgeois bohemian haven